Antique living room table from 1700, of Tuscan origin

 Description

 Ancient salon table from 1700 of Tuscan origin, fully veneered with rosewood, featuring a front drawer, allowing it to also serve as a small desk.
-The legs of this antique rectangular central table have a soft saber shape, with a faceted profile crafted with masterful geometric inlay consisting of alternating ebony, maple, and mahogany woods, giving the furniture exceptional elegance.
+The legs of this antique rectangular central table have a soft sabre shape, with a faceted profile crafted with masterful geometric inlay consisting of alternating ebony, maple, and mahogany woods, giving the furniture exceptional elegance.

 The Louis XV legs end with a square turned foot.

-A valuable decoration in the form of threaded squares with geometric motifs made of boxwood, walnut, and rosewood adorns both the shaped top and all the strips under the table, decorated with moldings, enabling the placement of this antique rectangular desk in Louis XV style into any environment.
+A valuable decoration in the form of threaded squares with geometric motifs made of boxwood, walnut, and rosewood adorns both the shaped top and all the strips under the table, decorated with moldings, enabling the placement of this antique rectangular desk in Louis XV style into an environment.

 The furniture has been carefully restored in our antique furniture restoration workshop.